SamuelNarvaez/TimbreTransferDDSP/README.md

 ### Proposal:
   Using the DDSP library, train Autoencoder models to do style transfer with a focus on timbre, acoustics(reverb), or both!
 ### Deployment:
+  Demo the model in realtime as well as with some interesting precomputed examples.
+Maybe with flask app but more likely steamlit or Magenta.js
 ## Audio Style Transfer with DDSP:
 ### Data, Sources:
 ### Abstract: